No Surprise: Sports Photography is a Deteriorating Market

 • The economies of scale enjoyed by the disrupting company make it impossible for you to compete on price.

-• Customers are less and less willing to pay for additional benefits such as superior service and industry expertise.
+• Customers are less willing to pay for additional benefits such as superior service and industry expertise.

-• Your margins are falling and you are losing market share, even though you have lowered prices and product benefits to catch up with the competition.
+• Your margins are falling, and you are losing market share despite lowering prices and product benefits to catch up with the competition.

 We have to concede the low-end price market and step aside.
-Photographer John Harrington talks about a client of his chose another photographer for something he did annually for them and were disappointed.
-The following year when they came back to John he realized he had a niche´.
-John not only got the job but he raised his price knowing they didn’t want to get burned again.
+Photographer John Harrington talks about a client who chose another photographer for something he did annually for them and was disappointed.
+When they returned to John the following year, he realized he had a niche.
+John got the job and raised his price, knowing they didn’t want to get burned again.

-I don’t think there is a quick fix to the deterioration of prices being paid for coverage of sporting events.
+There isn’t a quick fix to the deterioration of prices paid for sporting event coverage.

-If we are not careful we will become like moths drawn to a flame.
-We need to remember the saying “Don’t fall in love with the car.”
+We will become like moths drawn to a flame if we are not careful.
+Remember the saying, “Don’t fall in love with the car.”
 It will make it difficult for you to make a sound business decision.

-If you have fallen in love with standing on the sidelines of sporting events with your camera, you are prone to helping deteriorate the industry even more.
-Once more you will deteriorate your own bank account to support your habit.
+If you have fallen in love with standing on the sidelines of sporting events with your camera, you are likely to contribute even more to the industry’s deterioration.
+You will also deteriorate your bank account to support your habit.

-If what you offer (photography) is similar to a large group of photographers then you are just a commodity and the low price will always get the job.
-Basically, you can’t tell the difference between one company’s product and another’s.
-When something is viewed as a commodity, it generally means that the only difference is the price tag.
+If your offering (photography) is similar to that of a large group of photographers, then you are just a commodity, and the low price will always get the job.
+You can’t tell the difference between one company’s product and another’s.
+The price tag is generally the only difference when something is viewed as a commodity.

-If you cannot distinguish yourself from other photographers in a way that customers desire, you will have a very hard time making a living.
-Sometimes you may have to leave a certain niche´ due to saturation.
+If you cannot distinguish yourself from other photographers in a way that customers desire, you will have difficulty making a living.
+Due to saturation, you may have to leave a specific niche.